TortueSagace/microwonders/Answers of Lab 3 (ELEC-H473).md

 	MOVI 7,0
 	HALT
 ```
+This lengthy program is seen to generate good results on the "RiSC16_asmv1.4.4c.jar" simulator but not on the online verification tool of which we extracted the execution trace:
 ![bugOlineTool](https://github.com/TortueSagace/microwonders/assets/99293212/d680fc29-747e-4018-a931-a534543146aa )
-The jar simulator on the left returns the right value but not the online verification tool on the right.
+The jar simulator on the left returns the right value but not the online verification tool on the right: for 1.9_mul exercise with the signed configuration, an overflow is incorrectly detected when shifting left 0x7fff << 1 = 0xfffe.